Xiaoxue-xx/ChainLM/README.md

 Our data generation process is a combination of three pipelines.

-- Complicate: Firstly, we use complicate strategy to complicate the questions of the origin data.
+- Complicate: Firstly, we use complication strategy to complicate the questions of the origin data.
 Secondly, conduct evolutionary success judgement based on the complexity of the new questions.
 Then, generate answers to new questions.
 Finally, conduct correctness verification for new <question, CoT> samples.
-- Diversify: Similar to Complicate, but use diversify methods to guide question generation.
+- Diversify: Similar to complication, but use diversification methods to guide question generation.
 - Specify: First rewrite the CoTs in the seed dataset and then conduct evolutionary success judgement.

 To perform the generation process using CoTGenius, three scripts [`complicate.sh`, `diversify.sh`, `specify.sh`] are provided in generate.